-An indirect holding is determined by ascertaining the holder of shares effective interest, namely, by multiplying the respective percentage holdings in the chain of companies.
+An indirect holding is determined by ascertaining the effective interest of the holder of shares, namely, by multiplying the respective percentage holdings in the chain of companies.
 For example, if Individual X owns 90% of Company A and Company A owns 65% of Company B, Individual X has an indirect interest of $90\% \times 65\% = 58,54\%$ in Company B. There is no limitation on the number of companies through which the shareholding must be traced.